magnue/indi_usbrelay2_roof/README.md

 <br>
 #### Attributions
 * This project could not be done without the existing libindi project or the usb-relay-hid API.
 * This project is 3rd party and dependent on the mentioned projects, and licensed accordingly.
-See LICENSE.
+See LICENSE and COPYING.BSD.
 * Some files have additional lisence information, see file headers.

 <br>
 #### Installing dependencies
 ##### libindi and it's dependencies
-* To install libindi or to build from source [see instructions](http://www.indilib.org/forum/general/210-howto-building-latest-libindi-ekos.html)
+* To build libindi from source [see instructions](http://www.indilib.org/forum/general/210-howto-building-latest-libindi-ekos.html)

 ##### libusb_relay_device.so [usb_relay_hid], and it's dependencies
 ```